 Many marriage counselors recommend that couples set up regular date nights to maintain the strength of the marriage.
 And this becomes even more important during eating disorder treatment.
 Stronger couples provide a more stable environment for children, which benefits treatment and recovery.

 Disagreements about how to manage the child’s treatment

-New research on eating disorder treatment is released regularly, and these evidence-based studies can support us in making decisions about how best to support our children though eating disorder treatment.
+New research on eating disorder treatment is released regularly, and these evidence-based studies can support us in making decisions about how best to support children through eating disorder treatment.
 But there is not yet enough research to give definitive guidance about exactly what treatment will cure our children.
 Eating disorders are notoriously unique to each individual, and it’s impossible to find a single “magic bullet” when it comes to treatment plans.

 Unequal distribution of responsibility

-In most marriages, some division of labor is necessary to manage the daily requirements of family life.
+In most marriages, division of labor is necessary to manage the daily requirements of family life.
 And in the majority of families, the mother takes the lion’s share of family responsibility.
-This is equally true when a child gets an eating disorder – often it is the mother who shuttles the child to and from therapy sessions and manages the child’s eating plan at home and at school.
+This is equally true when a child gets an eating disorder.
+Often it is the mother who shuttles the child to and from therapy sessions and manages the child’s eating plan at home and at school.
 In some cases, children may need to be removed from school and fed at home six times per day.
 It is usually the mother who quits work or reduces her work hours to accommodate this situation.

-Blaming self and/or spouse for the problem
+Blaming your spouse for the problem

 When things go wrong, it is human to build a story about why they went wrong.
 Our brains really don’t like situations of uncertainty.
 We want to define exactly what led to the problem.
 Unfortunately, this need to tell a story most often leads to blaming ourselves or others for the problem.